vsemi/anti-tailgating/README.md

 ### Very important:

-#### 1. after data recorded, wait for at least 5 minutes before unpluging the power adptor, otherwise the data might not be sync properly to the SD card and the recorded data might be corrupted!
+#### 1. after data recorded, wait for at least 5 minutes before power down the device or unpluging the power adptor, otherwise the data might not be sync properly to the SD card and the recorded data might be corrupted!

 #### 2. after data recorded, follow step above of "Modify startup script" to change the startup script back to: